jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 We can definitely see that there is a higher rate of events in the Exposed Group than in the Unexposed (2.45 against 1.33).
 This might tempt us to say: "Our ads are working!" .
-But… advertising engines are designed to show ads to precisely those consumers who are most likely to respond to them, so it is hard to tell whether a higher key event rate was produced because the ad had induced the consumers to do it or because they were most likely to make a key event as our platform predicted.
+But… advertising engines are designed to show ads to precisely those consumers who are most likely to respond to them, so it is hard to tell whether we observed a higher key event rate because the ad had induced the consumers to perform more key events or because they were already more likely to perform them as our platform predicted.

-For example, suppose that in our group of consumers, women are more likely to perform the key event than men.
-This meansen the advertising platform will select more women from the total group to show them the ad.
-In the end, there will be more women in the group who saw ads, and more men in the group who didn't see ads.
-It is clear that the group with more women is more likely to have a higher rate of key events.
+For example, suppose that we are analyzing a travel app and in our group of consumers, users from city A are more likely to perform the key event (purchase a ticket) than users from city B. Consequently, the advertising platform will select more users from city A from the total group to show them the ad.
+In the end, there will be more users from city A in the group who saw ads, and more from city B in the group who didn't see ads.
+It is clear that the group with more users from city A is more likely to have a higher rate of key events.
 The selection is then biased; and we cannot ensure the causality of that event rate.
 Therefore, we cannot consider this measure as a reliable one.

-Ideally, to measure the causal effect of a specific ad we have to look at the differences between consumers’ behavior in two different settings, where both settings that are *exactly* the same **except** that in one setting the consumers see an ad, and in the other they don't.
+Ideally, to measure the causal effect of a specific ad we have to look at the differences between consumers’ behavior in two different settings, where both settings are *exactly* the same **except** that in one setting the consumers see an ad, and in the other they don't.
 Simply put: seeing / not seeing the ad is the only difference between the two groups.
-In the latter case the splitting of the groups by exposed and unexposed users was clearly biased.
-[Lewis et al. 2013] [measure-lewis]

 ### Noisy Data - A/B Classical Test

 To prevent bias selection, we can divide in advance our groups randomly and equally distributed on the features of interest.
 In this case, we ignore the exposure information in both treatment and control.
 Of course, we are not showing ads to the Control Group.
 By comparing all users, without distinguishing between exposed or unexposed, we are generalizing the comparison with the users that wouldn't have been exposed to the ads and the ones that would have been exposed as well.

-However the comparison is scientifically correct, we are adding [the noise of unexposed users] [google-blog], which is usually a lot, and in reality, those users are not part of the experiment.
-To illustrate, and continuing with the example of the trip ticket app where we divided the experiment in treatment and control, the exposed users in the treatment group are only the 10% of the whole group.
+However the comparison is scientifically correct, we are adding [the noise of unexposed users] [google-blog], which is usually a lot and, in reality, those users are not part of the experiment.
+To illustrate, and continuing with the example of the trip ticket app where we divided the experiment in treatment and control, the exposed users in the treatment group are only 10% of the whole group.
 Hence, all the information from the unexposed treatment group, 90% of the users, is just adding noise to the experiment.

 So again, this measure is not reliable.